How to Cite a Video Game

 Of course.
 Once you understand the components, using a tool can speed things up.
 A good free citation generator can help you build an accurate video game citation quickly.
 Just plug in the information you’ve gathered, select your style, and it will generate the correct format for you.
 It’s a great way to check your work.

-Treating a video game as a citable source is a powerful move.
-It validates the medium as a serious subject for analysis and strengthens your own academic voice.
+Knowing how to cite a video game correctly is a mark of scholarly precision.
+It validates the medium as a serious subject for analysis and strengthens your academic voice.
+For a broader look at how citations work across source types, visit the complete citation guide.